GirlsFirst/SIP-2017/README.md

 # SIP 2017

-This repo contains the starter code for students for the 2017 Girls Who Code Summer Immersion Program.
+This repo contains the sample code (i.e. solutions) for student projects for the 2017 Girls Who Code Summer Immersion Program.